jt14den/swc-tt-lecture-notes/08-memory.md

     * it's **unbounded** (barring injury or disease, we will die before it fills up), but it is slow to access - too slow to help us handle hungry lions and disgruntled family members
 * Evolution has given us a second system called *short-term* or *working memory*
     * it is much faster but smaller: in 1956 George Miller estimated that the average adult's working memory could hold [7±2](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two)
-    * this is why phone numbers are typically 7 or 8 digits
+    * this is why phone numbers have a limit of  typically 7 or 8 digits
     * back when phones had dials not keyboards, that was the longest string of numbers most adults could remember accurately for as long as it took to dial to go round and round.
     * also why sports teams tend to have about half a dozen members or are broken into smaller groups (such as forwards and backs in rugby)
 * when we memorize words in a list and are asked to immediately recall items, the items first presented will have the best chance to be transferred into long-term memory